 The first step to making color management work in Photoshop is to calibrate and profile the screen display.
-It is by far the most important and essential first link in the color management chain.
+This is by far the most important and essential first link in the color management chain.
 You can live without scanner profiling and it is not the end of the world if you can't profile every printer/paper combination.
-But you simply must have a well calibrated and profiled display.
+But you simply must have a well-calibrated and profiled display.
 It is after all the instrument you most use to make color editing decisions with.

-In Chapter 3 I described the basic, visual methods for calibrating and building a profile for your monitor.
-But the problem with these visual calibration methods is that because our eyes are so good at adapting to light, your eyes are poor instruments to use when calibrating a device like a monitor display.
-I would strongly urge you to purchase a proper measuring instrument and use this to calibrate with instead.
-A hardware calibration device combined with a dedicated software utility is the only way to guarantee getting good color from your system.
+In Chapter 3 I mentioned some of the equipment and software options that you can buy these days and showed a quick run through of how to calibrate a computer screen using a calibration device.
+I would strongly urge you to purchase a proper measuring instrument and use this to calibrate the display on a regular basis.
+A hardware calibration device combined with a dedicated software utility is the only way that you can guarantee getting good color from your system.
 This will enable you to precisely calibrate your display and build an accurate monitor profile.
 At the time of writing, I found four basic monitor profiling packages, which include a colorimeter and basic software program, all for under \$300.
 Highly recommended is the basICColor Display and Squid combination.
-Then there is the Gretag MacBeth Eye-One Display that comes with EyeOne Match 2 software, the Monaco Optix XR system and lastly the LaCie BlueEye 2 Vision Calibrator.
-Of these I would probably recommend the Gretag MacBeth Eye-One Display, since I am very familiar with the more expensive Eye-One spectrophotometer system, that I use to calibrate and profile the display in my office.
+Then there is the Gretag MacBeth Eye-One Display 2 that comes with Eye-One Match 2 software, the Monaco Optix XR system and lastly the ColorVision Monitor Spyder and Spyder2Pro Studio.
+Of these I would probably recommend the Gretag MacBeth Eye-One Display 2, since I am very familiar with the (more expensive) Eye-One spectrophotometer system, which I use to calibrate and profile the display in my office.
 It is also an emissive spectrophotometer so I can also use it to build custom printer profiles.
-The units I listed above, are all colorimeters so these can only be used for building monitor profiles.
-But they are often regarded as being just as good as more expensive spectrophotometers for this type of task.
+The units I have listed here (apart from the Eye-One) are all colorimeters so these can only be used for building monitor profiles.
+But they are usually regarded as being just as good as more expensive spectrophotometers for this type of task.